DarkStarSword/3d-fixes/DOA6/README.md

 - Occasionally 3D may be disabled after loading the main menu (possible driver bug?).
 Double check you are in full screen and restart the game (via "3DMigoto Launcher.exe") if this happens.
-- There is still some broken lighting in the intro/end cutscenes in some matches.
 - If the game closes down by itself just after the spash screen, make sure you have not installed the fix into the game directory.
 Use the provided uninstall.bat to remove it if you put it there by mistake.